JIAQI13/minesweeper-redux/README.md

 ## 3. How you are managing styling

+- using prettier on vscode while coding
+- using eslint for customized rules: npm run lint:fix

 ## 4. Complexity of functions that display a cell

 ## 5. How you are storing data in redux